cypherstack/electrum_adapter/README.md

-A Dart-based client for Ravencoin ElectrumX servers
+A Dart 3 client for Firo ElectrumX servers

 ## Notes

-The Ravencoin ElectrumX server is quite similar to the Bitcion Electrum server, but has additional methods that allow clients to handle asset issuance and transferral.
+The Firo ElectrumX server is quite similar to the Bitcion Electrum server, but has additional methods for retrieving the used coin serials and anonymity sets.

 ## Usage